evanjbowling/example-bower-resolver/README.md

   * `bower install ex://apple`

 ## Purpose
-Ok, so the example "apple" component isn't that interesting..
+Ok, so the example "apple" component isn't that interesting.
 This effort is meant to create a concise implementation of the bower [Pluggable Resolver](http://bower.io/docs/pluggable-resolvers/) architecture.